 Duration: Two days and two nights

-Despite its legendary history and colonial overtones (and the whole "Yo Adrian!" thing), Philadelphia's cosmopolitan taste precedes all.
-Marathon shopping is kind of a big deal in Philly and its countryside, and for good reason.
+Despite its legendary history and colonial overtones, Philadelphia's cosmopolitan taste precedes all.
+Marathon shopping is kind of a big deal in Philadelphia and for good reason.
 You'll find it all, from chic boutiques to high-end mega malls, from the see-and-be-seen streets, to the out-of-the-way treasure troves.
 Plus, three magical words: tax-free shopping (with world-class BYOBs and boutique hotels thrown in for good measure).
-Get your shopping-spidy-senses ready.
-Let's spree.

 This find dining experience focuses on seafood and steaks.
 With an ever evolving wine list and a menu to match it's a great place to relax after a long day of shopping.
-We recommend going on Fridays or Saturdays to enjoy the piano bar for some live entertainment.Read More >
+The best time to enjoy Creed's is on Fridays or Saturdays for live entertainment at the piano bar.Read More >